 - Poor transfer of mild from breast to mouth

 - Baby not swallowing while on the breast

 - Multiple attempts at latching or maintaining latch

 Difficulties with Breastfeeding for Mother may or may not include;

 - Distortion and or compression of the nipples resulting in pain, damage, loss of tissue

-- Incomplete milk transfer by baby resulting in engorgement and/or mastitis.
+- Incomplete milk transfer by baby which may result in engorgement and mastitis

 - Poor initiation and maintenance of maternal milk supply